-Blade Runner 2049 was not the box office juggernaut or the Oscar-winning-hit that Denis Villeneuve and Warner Bros.
-Pictures might have hoped for, but the film itself did strike a nerve with that of critics and fans of the original film alike.
+Although Blade Runner 2049 didn’t pull as much weight in the box office as was expected by Denis Villeneuve and Warner Bros.
+Pictures, the film itself did strike a nerve with that of critics and fans of the original film alike.
 Proving to be a magnificently crafted examination of the human condition, as most sci-fi movies are; nevertheless, Blade Runner 2049 doesn’t seem to have any sequels coming down the pipe anytime soon.
 However, the Blade Runner universe is expanding with an anime series that will air on Adult Swim in the United States.

 The cable-channel has partnered with Alcon Television Group and infamous Anime streaming outlet Crunchyroll to produce Blade Runner — Black Lotus in what will be a 13-episode series inspired by the most recent entree to the story: Blade Runner 2049.
 The green light for the series follows the deal that was struck between Alcon and Titan Comics to continue the franchise in a multi-issue series of comic books, with 2049 screenwriter Michael Green and Mike Johnson set to write for the series.
 Details for the series remain under-wraps, but Black Lotus will be set in the year 2032, setting the story in between the two films in what will include some familiar characters alongside some brand new faces.